hanxiao/tf-attentive-conv/README.md

 ## What did I change?

 Nothing big.
-I do made some minor changes:
+I do add some features:
 1. add a `dropout-resnet-layernorm` block before the output
 2. add masking to ensure causality, so that one may use it for decoding as well.